fnordoglargh/metametalmapper/README.md

 #### All core genres

 _Core_ does not mean what you might think in this context.
-It's the merely the most [common genre names](https://www.metal-archives.com/browse/genre) as MA defines them.
+It's merely the most [common genre names](https://www.metal-archives.com/browse/genre) as M-A defines them.

 The CSV contains the core genres and the count for each one per country.